Workers dig by layers in search for 47 missing at China mine - KTVZ

 With a large collapsed area at the mine, the digging done by backhoes and bulldozers can risk more collapses.
 The crews are excavating by layers and making trapezoid-shaped descents to carry on their search from both sides of the mountain in an adjustment of their rescue plans, the report said.

+On Friday, heavy machines were seen working on the top level of the collapsed site, searching for trapped vehicles and missing persons.

-“It is very challenging to conduct rescue work,” Li Zhongzeng, head of Alshaa League in Inner Mongolia, told CCTV.
-“Rescue efforts from everywhere, including those in neighboring regions, are rushing to the site.”
+“It is very challenging to conduct rescue work,” Li Zhongzeng, head of Alxa League in Inner Mongolia, told CCTV.
+“Rescue workers from everywhere, including those in neighboring regions, are rushing to the site.”

 The initial cave-in of one of the pit’s walls occurred at about 1 p.m.
 Wednesday, burying people and mining trucks below in tons of rocks and sand.
 A brief video of the collapse posted on the website of the Beijing Times showed a massive wall of reddish dirt or sand rushing down a slope onto mining vehicles moving below.